Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Causal models with hidden variables: From DAGs to ADMGs

 Although the latent projected ADMG and the original hidden variable DAG impose the same equality constraints on observed variables, as per the Markov properties of the hidden variable DAG $\G(O \cup U)$, formulating a factorization for $P(O)$ that fully encodes these constraints proves more complex than the DAG factorization initially introduced.

-\cite{tian02general} considered a \textit{district factorization} for $P(O)$.
-A district in an ADMG is defined as a maximal set of variables that are connected via bidirected paths, effectively partitioning variables into disjoint sets.
-Let $\cal{D}(\G)$ denote the set of all districts in $\G(O).$ \cite{tian02general} suggested to write $P(O) = \prod_{D \in \cal{D}(\G)} q_{D}(D \mid \pa_{\G}(D))$, where $q_{D}(D \mid \pa_{\G}(D))$, commonly known as a \textit{kernel} associated with district $D$, maps values of $\pa_{\G}(D)$ to normalized densities over variables in district $D$.
+To capture the structure of $P(O)$ in hidden variable models, \cite{tian02general} considered a factorization, referred to as the \textit{c-component factorization}, which in the language of ADMGs corresponds to the \textit{district factorization}.
+A district (or c-component) in an ADMG is defined as a maximal set of variables that are connected via bidirected paths, effectively partitioning variables into disjoint sets.
+Let $\cal{D}(\G)$ denote the set of all districts in $\G(O).$ \cite{tian02general} suggested to write $P(O) = \prod_{D \in \cal{D}(\G)} q_{D}(D \mid \pa_{\G}(D))$, where $q_{D}(D \mid \pa_{\G}(D))$, commonly known as a \textit{kernel} or \textit{c-factor}, associated with district $D$, maps values of $\pa_{\G}(D)$ to normalized densities over variables in district $D$.
 These kernels, despite facilitating probabilistic operations such as marginalization and conditioning, diverge from typical conditional distributions.
-Specifically, $q_{D}(D \mid \pa_{\G}(D))$ represents an intervention distribution that assumes variables outside of district $D$ are subjected to intervention and held at constant values.
+Specifically, $q_{D}(D \mid \pa_{\G}(D))$ represents an intervention distribution that assumes variables outside of district $D$ are subjected to intervention and held at fixed values.

 Given a valid topological order $\tau$ over variables in $O$, where no variable is an ancestor of those preceding it in the order, the kernel for any district $D$ is linked to the observed data distribution $P(O)$ by $q_{D}(D \mid \pa_{\G}(D)) = \prod_{D_i \in D} P(D_i \mid \mpg(D_i))$.
 Here, $\mpg(D_i)$ denotes the \textit{Markov pillow} of variable $D_i$, defined as the union of its district and the parental set of its district in a subgraph restricted to the predecessors of $D_i$ according to the topological order $\tau$.
 For simplicity, we omit $\tau$'s role in defining Markov pillows.
 This setup enables the district factorization of $P(O)$ to be expressed via a \textit{topological factorization} \citep{tian02general, bhattacharya2022semiparametric} as follows: